videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 }
 ```

-- After creating meeting service we will import it to `app.module.ts`.
+- Once the meeting service is successfully created, import it into the `app.module.ts` file.

 ```js title="app.module.ts"
 import { CUSTOM_ELEMENTS_SCHEMA, NgModule } from "@angular/core";